 The faculty working in clinical education are responsible for developing and maintaining clinical sites and facilitating the selection of clinical placements.
-The clinical team considers the student requests for elective placements, however the MU PA Program holds final discretion in the formation of the clinical year schedule.
+The clinical team considers the student requests for elective placements; however, the MU PA Program holds final discretion in forming the clinical year schedule.
 Care is taken to balance placing each student at academically strong clinical sites and providing elective experiences.
-Locations where students have housing are also taken into account for placing students when it is feasible for the overall scheduling.
-Once the schedule is released to students, changes are not made due to new preceptor sites or requests unless it is to accommodate the preceptor schedule.
-The program occasionally will receive cancelled rotations or a change in preceptors requiring changes to the students' clinical schedules.
+Locations where students have housing are also considered for placing students when it is feasible for the overall scheduling.
+Once the schedule is released to students, changes are not made due to student requests unless it is to accommodate the preceptor's schedule or request.
+The program occasionally will receive canceled rotations or a change in preceptors requiring changes to the students' clinical schedules.
 All changes are at the discretion of the clinical team.
 Care is taken to provide a fair and equal process across all student schedules.

-A student's performance on his/her clinical rotation is judged on evaluation of learning outcomes, instructional objectives and competencies on the basis of technical skills and professional behavior, both of which are critical to the education of an entry level PA.
+A student's performance on his/her clinical rotation is judged on the evaluation of learning outcomes, instructional objectives, and competencies, including technical skills and professional behavior, both of which are critical to the education of an entry-level PA.
 The students learn early in the curriculum the importance of professional behaviors in clinical practice and how these essential skills augment clinical skills.
-Students are assessed on professional behaviors in the classroom, as well as, the clinic setting to promote the development of effective student performance in both arenas.
-The Program's experience with student performance in the clinical setting suggests that failures in the clinical practicum experiences are predominantly due to inappropriate professional behaviors or conduct rather than a lack of technical knowledge or skill.
+Students are assessed on professional behaviors in the classroom and the clinic setting to promote the development of effective student performance in both arenas.
+The program's experience with student performance in the clinical setting suggests that failures in the clinical practicum experiences are predominantly due to inappropriate professional behaviors or conduct rather than a lack of technical knowledge or skill.

 Marquette University and the affiliating clinical rotation facilities have specific requirements for health insurance, BLS, ACLS certification, immunizations, background checks, and health screening (TB/Drug Screening, etc.).
-Students are required to provide documented proof of their compliance, in keeping these requirements up-to-date, to the Castle Branch site and their clinical sites.
-Also, some clinical sites have additional requirements for clinical rotation participation that are documented in their designated file.
-Students are required to obtain the appropriate procedures and/or documentation if going to any of these sites.
-Some of the affiliations provide the student with amenities such as housing or meals.
+Students are required to provide documented proof of their compliance, keep these requirements up-to-date, and upload to the Castle Branch site, Exxat, and their clinical sites.
+Also, some clinical sites have additional requirements for clinical rotation participation, which are outlined in their designated file on Exxat or other student education systems.
+Students must obtain the appropriate documentation and/or complete paperwork/educational modules if going to any of these sites.
+Some affiliations provide the student with amenities such as housing or meals.
 Students are responsible for travel, housing, meals, transportation, etc., where not provided.
 Failure to meet the required health screening and immunizations may result in delayed graduation or dismissal from the program.